EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_engine_and_transmission/v2/index.md

 ---

-#### This resource provide engine and transmission details for a specific vehicle.
+#### This resource provides engine and transmission details for a specific vehicle.
 Both engine and transmission are in essence a vehicle [equipment](/api-documentation/vehicle/spec_equipment/v2/).

 ### Engine Details